ANCSLEEP BLOG

 • 20% of total sleep occurs

-The other important sleep stage is NREM (non-REM) stage three, which is where deep sleep occurs.
+The other important sleep stage is NREM (non-REM) stage three, where deep sleep occurs.

-Opiates disrupt both of these stages of sleep because of its complex interaction with a chemical called adenosine – an interaction that is dose and receptor dependent [3].
-Hence, even if you take opiates and get a “full nights rest,” you may still feel physically fatigued and tired in the morning.
+Opiates disrupt both of these stages of sleep because of their complex interaction with a chemical called adenosine – an interaction that is dose and receptor-dependent [3].
+Hence, even if you take opiates and get a “full night's rest,” you may still feel physically fatigued in the morning.

 Relationship Between Opiate Medications and Sleep Apnea

 Prolonged use of opiates may contribute to sleep apnea.
-Sleep apnea, simply put, is a medical condition where one breaths shallow or experiences pauses in breathing, leading to a person waking up to instigate normal breathing.
+Sleep apnea is a medical condition where one breathes shallowly or experiences pauses in breathing, causing a person to wake in order to begin breathing again.
 This may happen many times during the night, essentially crippling one’s ability for restful sleep.

-Opiates depress respiration by slowing down breathing rate or reducing the fullness of breaths taken – the result is less oxygen in the blood.
-For people who already have a variant of sleep apnea, or are at risk for developing it (i.e., people with obesity or diabetes), taking opiate medications can:
+Opiates depress respiration by slowing down the breathing rate or reducing the fullness of breaths taken – resulting in decreased oxygen in the blood.
+For people who already have a variant of sleep apnea, or are at risk for developing it (i.e., people with obesity or diabetes), taking opiate medications can increase the risk of developing or exacerbate existing sleep apnea:

 Final Thought: What to do If You’re On Opiate Medications

-For many people, taking opiate medications are necessary.
+For many people, taking opiate medications is necessary.
 To see how opiate medications are affecting your ability to get restful sleep, we highly suggest that consult with a sleep specialist or get a sleep study.
+Please click the orange button below to take a free online sleep test and get in contact with one of our sleep health specialists.

 Take a Free Online Sleep Test